August 14, 2017

 The courts rejected that attempt to strip protections from the grizzlies, with the 9th Circuit Court of Appeals admonishing that “the Service cannot take a full-speed ahead, damn-the-torpedoes approach to delisting—especially given the [Endangered Species Act]’s ‘policy of institutionalized caution.’"

-This year, the Fish & Wildlife Service again moved to remove federal protections for grizzly bears in the Yellowstone region, in defiance of the best available science.
-On August 30, on behalf of Northern Cheyenne Tribe, Center for Biological Diversity, National Parks Conservation Association, and Sierra Club, Earthjustice filed a lawsuit in federal court to challenge the delisting decision.
+In 2017, the Fish & Wildlife Service again moved to remove federal protections for grizzly bears in the Yellowstone region, in defiance of the best available science.
+On Aug.
+30, 2017, on behalf of Northern Cheyenne Tribe, Center for Biological Diversity, National Parks Conservation Association, and Sierra Club, Earthjustice filed a lawsuit in federal court to challenge the delisting decision.
 The legal challenge takes issue with the agency’s evaluation of the mortality consequences of the bears’ recent shift to a more heavily meat-based diet following the loss of other foods.
 It also faults the agency for surgically delisting the isolated Yellowstone grizzly population instead of focusing on a broader, more durable grizzly recovery in the West.

 “With grizzly deaths spiking, now is not the time to declare the great bear recovered and federal protections unnecessary,” said Timothy Preso, managing attorney of Earthjustice's Northern Rockies Office.